Moving checklist

 Reception desk at a clinic in Spain

 However, many new arrivals in Spain choose to take out private health insurance before arriving in the country.
+Some also need health insurance arranged as part of the visa application process.
 And fortunately, there are a number of global health insurance providers available in Spain, including:

 Arranging health insurance before you get to Spain can give you and your family peace of mind from the second you touch down.
 This is particularly the case if certain aspects of your move to Spain have yet to be finalized.